I’m doing well and feeling fine!

 - Pause and be mindful.
 Remember to breathe.

-- Remember to be kind to yourself.
+- Remember to be kind to yourself and to others.

 - Provide access to resources and support.